-Welcome to our 2022 Transparency report
+Welcome to our 2021 Transparency report

 At PwC, our purpose is to build trust in society and solve important problems.
-We're a network of firms in 152 countries with more than 327,000 people who are committed to delivering quality in assurance, advisory and tax services.
-We are committed to driving a strong culture of quality and excellence that is core to our purpose.
+This serves as our guiding principle to align the focus of our people and direct the decisions we make and actions we take.
+One of the ways we build trust is by being transparent.
+We are committed to drive a strong culture of quality and excellence that is core to our purpose.